PrestaShop/docs/src/content/1.7/testing/how-to-create-your-own-behat-tests.md

 Behat tests are great if you want to validate the behavior of a component of the code and/or follow a user-oriented scenario.

-By "component" we usually mean a group of classes being called together, sometimes using an external dependdency (a web API, a database system like mysql ...).
+By "component" we usually mean a group of classes being called together, sometimes using an external dependency (a web API or a database system like MySQL).

 By "user-oriented scenario" we mean a scenario that is a series of steps, each step is an action, and at the end of the series there is an expected result